CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0301-Creating and Deploying Configuration Profiles.md

 ### Task 2: Force device synchronization from Intune Manager admin center

+In this task you will force a policy sync from the Intune admin center so the updated configuration applies to the device quickly.

 1. On **SEA-SVR1**, in the Microsoft Intune admin center, select **Devices (1)** in the navigation pane and then select **All devices (2)**.
 In the details pane, select **SEA-WS1 (3)**.

     ![](../media/95.png)